Aim of the Internship in Health Service Psychology

 The following options are offered for the 2019-2020 year:

-Treatment of Eating Disorders, Kelly Clougher, Ph.D., Supervisor
+- Treatment of Eating Disorders, Kelly Clougher, Ph.D., Supervisor (associated with E.D. position)

-There were six Outreach Mentorship options available for the 2019-2020 year.
+There were seven Outreach Mentorship options available for the 2019-2020 year.

-Kelly Clougher, Ph.D. – Body Image and Eating Disorder Awareness (BIEDA)
+- Kelly Clougher, Ph.D. – Body Image and Eating Disorder Awareness (BIEDA; associated with E.D. position)

-Jeremy Kinser, Ph.D. - Using technology to Outreach to the University Community
+- Caitlin Owens, L.M.S.W. - Using Technology to Outreach to the University Community

-The menu could continue to expand, based on staff members' areas of expertise and depth of relationship staff members have established with other collaborative units.
-It is unlikely, but possible, that the range of options could decrease, again depending on the range of staff members’ areas of expertise and depth of relationships that they maintain with other communities.
+The menus for the CS Emphases and Outreach Mentorships may expand, based on staff members' areas of expertise and depth of relationship staff members have established with other collaborative units.
+It is highly unlikely, but possible, that the range of options could decrease, again depending on the range of staff members’ areas of expertise and depth of relationships that they maintain with other communities.
+If an intern’s CS Emphasis and Outreach Mentorship have the same theme and are supervised by the same psychologist, as would be the case for Emphasis in Treatment of Disordered Eating and Serving Student Athletes, the emphasis supervisor would provide one hour of supervision each week to address the intern’s needs related to both clinical service and outreach.

 Interns meet with their primary clinical supervisor for two hours weekly.
 In addition, they meet with their clinical emphasis supervisor for one hour weekly.
 In the fall, they meet with an intake supervisor for a half-hour each week.
 In the spring, they add an hour of individual supervision of supervision.
 Throughout the year, they meet with their group supervisor/co-facilitator for .5 to 1 hour each week.
 Interns are expected to be active participants in negotiating the goals and process of their supervision.
 For information about our training staff, please see the University Counseling Service Clinical Staff list.